izzy2lost/UnrealEngineUWP/Engine/Source/Programs/Horde/Docs/Glossary.md

 * `Agent` - A service on a remote machine that connects to the Horde server and can be sent work to execute.
 * `Lease` - A unit of work that an agent is given to execute.

+## Analytics

+* `Analytics` - Umbrella term for data gathering and analysis.
+* `Metrics` - Aggregated data computed from telemetry events matching a set of configured criteria for a particular time interval.
+* `Telemetry` - Individual events sent by an application to the Horde server.
+Horde processes telemetry events as schema-less JSON objects.

 ## Storage

 * `Namespace` - A logical partition of the storage system that can have custom permissions, behaviors, and garbage collection policies.